Save America: 2023

 In January 2023, Save America had $18 million of cash on hand.
 Through that date, the states from which it had raised the most money from residents were Virginia ($12 million), California ($8 million), and Texas ($7 million).

 In June 2023, Trump's valet Walt Nauta was indicted by a federal grand jury; Save America is paying Nauta's legal bills.
 Nauta was charged with moving boxes at Trump's direction that included allegedly illegally retained classified documents and national defense-related documents to Trump's residence, and then lying about it to federal investigators.
 The charges are punishable by up to 90 years in prison, if Nauta is convicted.

 As of July 1, 2023, Save America had less than $4 million.
 It requested a $60 million refund of a donation it had previously sent to Trump's MAGA Inc. Super PAC, which money had been intended for television commercials to help Trump's candidacy.
 It had spent $21.6 million on Trump-related legal fees in the first half of 2023, out of $25 million the PAC had spent overall in that time period.

+2024

+During the 2024 presidential election, Save America spent so much on legal fees that Trump's super PAC, MAGA Inc., sent $5 million a month back to Save America to keep it afloat.